bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter4 - Moves/4 - Moves.md

 > ___
 > To determine the cost when you [[#PAY THE PRICE]], you may decide the outcome yourself, [[#ASK THE ORACLE]] for insight, or roll on the included table.
 In guided play, look to the guide for a ruling.
 >
 > The price you pay can be a narrative consequence that complicates things for your character, or a combination of a narrative and mechanical cost.
 But be mindful of pacing; don’t drop the hammer after one bad roll.
-Start with lesser complications and consequences appropriate to the situation, then apply escalating danger and hardships if the failures stack up.
+Start with lesser complications and consequences appropriate to the situation, then apply escalating danger and hardships if the failures stack up. ^Fate-Moves

 ## ASK THE ORACLE
 **When you seek to resolve questions, reveal details, discover locations, determine how other characters respond, or trigger encounters or events,** you may…